Contact us today!

 HE The Ambassador taking an interest in the details of one of the wines tasted.

-HE The Ambassador of Chile, Dr. Ximena Fuentes, with The Club Chairman, Conal Gregory
+HE The Ambassador of Chile, Dr. Ximena Fuentes, with The Club Chairman, Conal Gregory, Master of Wine

 Argentina recognises Criolla Chica